Sean Hoare: Death

 Hoare met reporters from The Guardian, to confirm the details of the last New York Times reports.
 He explained the appearance of severe injuries to the Guardian reporters, saying he had been injured the previous weekend while taking down a marquee erected for a children's party.
 He said he broke his nose and badly injured his foot when a relative accidentally struck him with a pole from the marquee.
 Hoare failed to return phone calls to his home in the week after his dinner with New York Times reporters.
 He was found dead at his home in Langley Road, Watford, Hertfordshire, at around 11 am on 18 July 2011.
 On the same day and within hours of his body being found, Hertfordshire Police stated that his death was "unexplained" but not suspicious, and that it could take weeks to establish a cause of death.
 On 21 July, Hoare's widow issued a statement in which she said that his death had come as a "tremendous shock".
 According to an inquest into his death, alcoholism resulting from media interest in the phone hacking scandal caused irreversible damage to Hoare's liver.
 The inquest ruled that he died from natural causes.

 In popular culture

 In The Comic Strip Presents...
 TV special, "Red Top" (2016), the character of Johnny Bristol (played by Johnny Vegas) is based on Hoare.
 Bristol is an alcoholic, shambolic, and sleazy Sun reporter who, after being fired by Andy Coulson (Russell Tovey), tips off The Guardian about phone tapping at News International.

+He is played by Sean Pertwee in the 2025 ITV drama about the News International phone hacking scandal, The Hack.